 Settled prior to 100 AD by Polynesians, the islands were given their name buy the Spanish explorer Álvaro de Mendaña de Neira, who reached them in 1595.
 The islands once were inhabited by over 80,000 people before smallpox carried by European explorers ravaged the population.

 The Marquesas Islands are now home to a modest population that acts as custodian to its unique culture.
 The Marquesans are said to be among the finest craftsmen throughout French Polynesia.
 They create large and fine carvings, beautiful tattoos, surprising pieces of jewelry.

 While family-run pensions can be found on most of the fifteen islands making up this portion of French Polynesia, most tourism is centered around the administrative capital located on Nuku Hiva and the island of Hiva Oa.

-Nuku Hiva offers a lush landscape consisting of spectacular waterfalls and dramic cliffs descending into the Pacific Ocean.
-The landscape is frequented with ancient ruins, majestic statues and places of worship constucted by the unique Marquesas culture.
+The largest archipelago among the Marquesas Islands, Nuku Hiva offers a lush landscape consisting of spectacular waterfalls and dramatic cliffs descending into the Pacific Ocean.
+The landscape is frequented with ancient ruins, majestic statues and places of worship constructed by the unique Marquesas culture.

 Extraordinary landscapes, an incredible archeological history, great stories, and a rich culture alongside a friendly population are all waiting to be discovered.